 - Geothermal Heat Pumps: Also known as the ground source heat pump, this technology relies on the fact that the earth (beneath the surface) remains at a relatively constant temperature throughout the year, warmer than the air above it during the winter and cooler in the summer.
 The geothermal heat pump takes advantage of this by transferring heat stored in the earth or in ground water into a building during the winter and transferring it out of the building and back into the ground during the summer.

 With more than 40% of CO2 emissions coming from buildings, and an average of 30% of building’s energy being wasted annually, focus needs to shift to the way buildings are being designed, built, operated and maintained.
-New advancements in technology, however, are making it easier to create net-zero buildings which are not only more energy efficient and sustainable but can also produce renewable energy.
+New advancements in technology, however, are making it easier to create net zero energy buildings which are not only more energy efficient and sustainable but can also produce renewable energy.